neizod/lztex/README.md

 It can be render as standard LaTeX file, or for web technology (HTML, MathML).

-If you are interest and want to participate in this project, you can suggest your idea at [wiki](https://github.com/neizod/LzTeX/wiki) pages.
+If you are interest and want to participate in this project, you can raise an [enhancement issue](https://github.com/neizod/LzTeX/Issues).

 The Zen of LzTeX
 ----------------